 - To obtain a second undergraduate degree, a student must complete all major required courses for the degree and earn credit for a total of at least 36 credit hours in excess of the requirement for any previous degrees earned.

 - All items in Regulation XIII, "Undergraduate Degrees," apply to students completing second undergraduate degrees.

-- A student may complete a minor in another academic field while completing the requirements of her/his major degree program.
+- A student may complete a minor in another academic field while completing the requirements of their major degree program.

 - With the approval of the major school, the student should consult an advisor in the minor field, who can inform the student of the requirements for the minor.

 - A Change of Undergraduate Minor Form must be completed, signed by the Minor Advisor/Coordinator and the Major Advisor, and submitted to Office of the Registrar.
 Students are encouraged to submit the completed form when they decide to pursue the minor but no later than the Deadline for the Online Application for Graduation in the academic term preceding anticipated graduation.

 - Students who change or add a minor must complete the requirements in the Catalog that was effective for the term in which the change or addition of a minor became official, or any subsequent edition of the Catalog.

 - A readmitted student who wishes to pursue a minor must indicate their choice on the Application for Readmission.
 Requirements for the minor are those in effect at the time the student is readmitted as stated in the current edition of the Catalog.
 The readmitted student may select only minors offered at the time of readmission.

 - Some courses in a minor may have prerequisites that are not included in the minor description.
 Some minors may have additional requirements that students must meet before being admitted to that minor.